cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 On route to augmenting an RL agent environment, I have found myself rigorously modeling transaction graph data on the ethereum network.
 Since transaction data is represented well in graph form, I looked to employ a machine learning method that exploits the connected structure without manually building large input tensors and eating memory.
 My goal was simple: by only looking at a static snapshot of transaction activity (edges), I wanted to identify addresses (nodes) that were home to token contracts.
 I could label nodes by using the [Coingecko API](https://www.coingecko.com/en/api), and train a graph convolutional neural network for binary classification.

+Below we can see an example how graph structure provides rich information.
+These two plots represent transaction graphs of two different listed tokens, including all 2nd neigbor interactions.
+The node color corresponds to activity as calculated using pyMIDAS.

+{% include token_graph_x2.html %}

 ## Aggregation Methods

 My [website](http://pilemma.com) builds from a constantly updating python dequeu of the previous 300k transactions, and each edge has an anomalous activity index via [pyMIDAS](https://github.com/Stream-AD/MIDAS), so this our starting point for node features.
 Since I aim to have weightless edges and featured nodes, I average each node's edges to give a mean node acitivity index.
 This will be the node's first feature, and the second will be the standard deviation of edge anomalous activity indices.